 10. Skip any wedding extras that are not possible/ realistic to do within the limited time – such as souvenir, live band (a good DJ will do), video coverage (a good, professional photographer will do), etc. Some things are nice to have at a wedding if there’s enough time, but putting extra care into the must-have wedding things will ensure you have the most memorable wedding ever (then doing everything half-and-half).

-There may not even be time to go for a marriage counseling, and for a short-notice wedding, the couple may decide to opt for just a court and traditional wedding or find a church or worship house that offers a quick pre-marriage counseling classes for engaged-to-be-married couples.
+There may not even be time to go for a marriage counselling, and for a short-notice wedding, the couple may decide to opt for just a court and traditional wedding or find a church or worship house that offers a quick pre-marriage counselling classes for engaged-to-be-married couples.
 There may not even enough time to have a trad wedding date set weeks apart from the white wedding, and the best option would just be to plan to have both the traditional and white wedding on the same day.

 There may not be enough time to wait for that particular designer wedding gown or custom-made, latest aso-oke and in this short notice, you should look for the best alternatives, and go for it.